 - Two (8-ounce) balls fresh mozzarella thickly sliced

 - 2 ripe cantaloupes chilled, halved, and seeded

 - 1/4 teaspoon black pepper

-- 16 fresh mint leaves, cut into thin strips or torn into itty bitty pieces
+- 16 mint leaves cut into strips or torn into itty bitty pieces

-- 1. Cut each baguette in half lengthwise, then slice each baguette portion crosswise into thirds.
+- Cut each baguette in half lengthwise and then slice each baguette portion crosswise into thirds.

-- 2. Place a slice or three of mozzarella and prosciutto on the bottom of each baguette.
-Drizzle with the oil and then sandwich each with the corresponding top portion of the baguette.
+- Place a slice or three of both mozzarella and prosciutto on the bottom portion of each baguette.
+Drizzle with the oil and sandwich with the corresponding top baguette portion.